-Mediation is a process in which opposing parties attempt to reach an agreement outside of court with the assistance of a neutral third party facilitator.
-This is an option for couples who do not have significant conflict and do not need to have their attorneys included in most discussions.
+Early Mediation involves working with a mediator over a period of time, starting early in the case, to make decisions about gathering information, developing greater understanding of what is important to each party, brainstorming possible solutions, and reaching agreement.
+This is an option for couples who can work together and do not need to have attorneys included in most discussions.
 The mediator does not make decisions, but works with both parties to help them find common ground for agreement.
 The mediator helps the parties to explore a variety of possible solutions suggested either by the parties or by the mediator.

-If you are interested in having one of our attorneys act as your mediator, we would ask that the initial consultation be with both of you, so that the other party is not concerned about what might have been said behind their back to influence the mediator.
+If you are interested in having one of our attorneys act as your mediator, we would ask that the initial meeting be with both of you, so that the other party is not concerned about what might have been said behind their back to influence the mediator.

 We encourage you to take a look at our Mediation attorney profiles to find the best fit for your needs.
 If you are unsure what to ask or how to look for the right divorce attorney, contact us, and we’ll be happy to help match you with the right attorney for your situation.